• Skip to primary navigation

 Roasted Tomatoes

-3. Then add them (cut-side up) to the baking sheet, and roast for about 40 minutes until lightly golden, tender, and juicy
+3. Next, I place the tomatoes cut-side up onto the baking sheet, and roast for about 40 minutes until lightly golden, tender, and juicy.

 Recipe